typo3-themes/Vagrant.Themes/README.md

 Themes.Vagrant
 ===========

-To use this vagrant maschine you need to install vagrant and virtualbox.
+To use this vagrant machine you need to install vagrant and virtualbox.

 Needed Software
 ---------------